 Reading is a purely solitary activity and I find that it’s quite easy to stick to a comfortable, predictable pattern.
 I personally read a lot of fantasy and very rarely do I reach for other genres because I know my reading tastes well.
 However, I feel like there are so many other amazing books waiting to sneak into my “Favourites” shelf who don’t belong to the genre I read the most.
 2019 is the year I’ve decided to take the plunge and challenge myself to read out of my comfort zone.
 In order to accomplish that, I did a bit of digging around on the Internet and settled on five wonderful reading challenges that I want to attempt.
 Every month from now I will be giving recommendations for each of the challenges I mention in this post.
 I hope my list inspires you to push beyond your limits as a reader too!

 2018 was the year I discovered just how amazing Book Riot is.
 In 2019, I’m determined to not only read their amazing posts (one of my blogging friends, Etinosa @ Uwadis, just joined as a contributor), listen to their various fun podcasts and watch their BookTube videos but also take part in this 24-prompt reading challenge.
 It seamlessly incorporates a ton of diversity, which makes me all the more excited to join in!
 Some of the prompts are quite hard, so I’ve done most of the legwork to unearth the best books for each.
-Watch out for my recommendations post to help you along if you’re participating too!
+Check out my recommendations post for the Read Harder Challenge 2019 here!

 This challenge is close to my heart not only because I’m Asian and champion books by Asian authors with my every breath, but also because it is being hosted by some of the nicest and most inspiring people in the book community – Shealea @ Shut Up Shealea, Vicky @ Vicky Who Reads, CW @ The Quiet Pond and Lily @ Sprinkles of Dreams.
 It has a very clever approach in the sense that you can aim for a certain tier depending on how many books you can get to in the year and try to achieve that number!
 It also features some of the cutest graphics, has a ton of other stuff to encourage participation such as Twitter chats, monthly link-ups, monthly themed challenges and so on.
-I will be posting recommendations for this challenge first as it’s my priority this year, so be on the lookout for 50+ Asian books coming your way soon!
+Check out my recommendations post for YARC 2019 here!

 The unconquerable TBR seems like a universal bookworm problem because literally everyone I know has signed up for this already!
-Hosted by Novel Knight, it has one very simple rule of reading books that came out before 2019.
-It caters to pretty much every reader out there with a Hogwarts house-based mini challenge, a book bingo, weekly photo challenges and lots more!
-I will be participating on behalf of Ravenclaw as soon as I can get my act together and perhaps a few more easy small tasks.
-I’m unsure whether I’l try out the bingo, but check back soon for recommendations to complete the smaller 24-prompt bingo!
+Hosted by Austine @ Novel Knight, it has one very simple rule of reading books that came out before 2019.
+It caters to pretty much every reader out there with a Hogwarts house-based mini-challenge, a book bingo, weekly photo challenges and lots more!
+I will be participating on behalf of Ravenclaw as soon as I can get my act together and perhaps a few easier small tasks.
+Take a look at my favourite books of 2018 here to start building your TBR!

 This is hosted by Kendra and Autumn over at Reading Women podcast, it encourages you to take a closer look at the authors you’re reading.
 You can check out their show notes, join their Goodreads group or surf around their blog if you need books to cross out all the 24 prompts.
 However, one book can count for multiple challenges, which I think is good for those who don’t gulp down books on a regular basis.
 Check out my is my recommendations post of books by women authors here and see if any of them fit the bill for any of the reading challenge prompts.

 Finally, we come to the reading challenge that I’m pretty sure I can ace.
 Run by the publishers Hodder and Stoughton, it has 12 prompts to add more science fiction and fantasy to your reading list.
 The prompts are quite general and incorporate diversity, which is an added incentive for me.
-I have plenty of books to recommend for this one as I have read widely in these genres, so be ready to add them all to your TBRs!
+Here is my list of recommended books for this challenge, so be ready to add them all to your TBRs!